ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 1/W1 - Day 5 - Hands on Lab EC2, RPAs, AWS Console to Code.md

 This code can be used as a starting point and then customized to the desired needs/objective

 ## The Console-to-Code Challenge
+Console will present limitations.

+*Configuration drift* -> there will be inconsistencies when setting up environments manually.

+There is also a lack of audit trail -> retracing steps and figuring out who made changes and why.

+Scaling is also hard when you are building manually, knowledge gets siloed with individuals that perform this operations creating collaboration barriers.
+Contrast to a config file that can be defined in a documentation file and shared across the org.

+*The good thing is that there are several tools available to transition from console based management to code based infrastructure management*

+### AWS CloudFormation Console to Code
+CloudFormation offers templates that allow codify infrastructure.
+It also allows preview before implementation and grouping of related resources for unified deployment.

+Orgs can also export existing resources as CloudFormation templates

+### AWS CDK (Cloud Development Kit)
+Framework for defining and provisioning cloud resources using programming languages.

+(provisioning definition -> supply with equipment)

+With CDK, a developer friendly solution, allows it to leverage existing development tools and practices.

+### AWS CLI and API Tools
+CLI -> direct programmatic access that enables scripting through the CLI commands

+API Interactions -> Provides programmatic access to all AWS services

+## Methodologies for Console to Code Migration
+### Incremental Approach
+Phased strategy.
+You create a catalog of current resources and you prioritize the most critical to your organization.

+Template generation is used to convert resources into code.

+*Verification stage* -> it will test templates in an isolated environment.

+Resource management is moved to IaC workflows gradually.

+Policy (rules) prevent console based changes

+### Immutable Infrastructure
+Servers are never changed after deployment.

+If you want to make changes, you create a new instance.
+One you have tested this new instance, the old one is decommissioned.

+Orgs usually leverage IaC to create new instances alongside existing ones.
+Eventually traffic is redirected to the new instance.

+This solution is usually used for custom solutions for customers.

+## Technical Challenges in Console to Code Transition

+### Resource interdependencies
+Some AWS resources depend on others, for example EC2 needs a subnet and security group.
+In the Console UI, these might be auto defined, but in a Console to Code, you will need to explicitly defined all of these.

+*Manually wire all the complex dependencies vs the console auto defining them*

+Resources in the code need to reference each other.
+A EC2 will need the id of the subnet it's in.
+These references need to be defined correctly, if not, the code will break and the environment wont deploy.

+It also needs to be created in the right order, VPC -> Subnet -> EC2 instance

+### State management
+Monitoring current state of infrastructure is critical.
+Ongoing monitoring identifies when the actual infrastructure differs from what's defined in your code.

+If there are discrepancies, a reconciliation process begins.
+You have to decide if you are going to update your code or modify the infrastructure to *restore consistency*.

+### Specialized resource types
+Some deployments use legacy or custom AWS resources that aren't directly supported by modern IaC.
+For this you will need to use custom resource providers or extension mechanisms.

+## Operational Benefits to Console to Code

+### Governance and Compliance
+Writing code based on compliance is easier than managing multiple instances manually.

+Enforcing governance through policy is easier in code based infrastructure, because you can track changes with version control.

+### Disaster Recovery
+IaC improves recoverability by enabling environment reproduction.
+Consistent back ups, regular testing.

+Just think about how easy it is to grab a code base from github into a new computer.

+### Chaos Engineering
+Intentionally ingesting faults to the system to test its resilience and fault tolerance.
+This allows teams to identify weaknesses.

+This offers applications a chance to encounter real world challenges.

+Since IaC is more 'customizable', its easier for teams to introduce controlled failures

+### Cost Management
+Console to code can generate code that automatically right-sizes resources by adjusting them based on utilization

+## Best Practices
+Maintain folder/code organization based on your organization

+Do regular testing

+## Conclusion
+Code based approach provides the foundation for scalable, reliable and governed cloud operations

+Once your organization grows, it will become essential/necessary for you to deploy IaC